Are you considering using running compression socks?

 As a general rule, shoot for 18 to 24 mmHg of pressure.

-Further research concluded that the sweet spot for compression is roughly is 20 +/- 5mmGh level.
+Further research concluded that the sweet spot for athletic compression socks is roughly is 20 +/- 5mmGh level.

 Get The Right Size